Luks3110/langgraph-wpp-agent/README.md

 # Products Monorepo

-A monorepo containing a WhatsApp integration service and a product recommendation agent using LangChain, LangGraph, and Qdrant for vector search.
+A monorepo containing a WhatsApp integration service, a product recommendation agent, a frontend for agent interaction, a data scraper, and workflow orchestrations using LangChain, BullMQ, and Qdrant for vector search.

 ## Architecture

 This project uses a microservices architecture with the following components:

-1. **WhatsApp Service**: Handles WhatsApp webhook events, receives messages, and forwards them to the agent service using BullMQ queues.
+1. **WhatsApp Service (`whatsapp-service`)**: Handles WhatsApp webhook events, receives messages, and forwards them to the agent service using BullMQ queues.

-2. **Products Agent Service**: Processes messages using a LangChain agent and Qdrant vector search, then sends responses back to the WhatsApp service through BullMQ.
+2. **Products Agent Service (`products-agent`)**: Processes messages using a LangChain agent and Qdrant vector search, then sends responses back to the WhatsApp service through BullMQ.
 Runs in cluster mode with PM2 to utilize multiple CPU cores.

+3. **Supa Agent Frontend (`supa-agent-frontend`)**: Next.js/Tailwind web frontend for interacting with the agent, visualizing recommendations, and managing user sessions.
+Supports local development and Vercel deployment.

+4. **Scraper Service (`scraper-service`)**: Scrapes product or external data sources to populate the vector database or enrich product information.
+Can be run on demand or scheduled.

+5. **Workflows (`workflows`)**: Orchestrates workflows using BullMQ for distributed job management and persists workflow state in Supabase for durability and observability.
+This service enables reliable, stateful, and recoverable workflow execution across the system.

-3. **Redis**: Manages message queues between services using BullMQ.
+6. **Redis**: Manages message queues between services using BullMQ.

-4. **Shared Package**: Contains common types and utilities used by both services.
+7. **Shared Package**: Contains common types and utilities used by all services.

 ## Prerequisites

 - Node.js 18+
 - pnpm
 - Docker and Docker Compose (for local development with Redis and Qdrant)
-- WhatsApp Business API credentials
+- WhatsApp Business API credentials (for whatsapp-service)
-- Google Generative AI API key
+- Google Generative AI API key (for products-agent)
+- Vercel account (for frontend deployment, optional)

 ## Setup